 There are two elements to the Bursary Fund: Vulnerable Bursary and Discretionary Bursary.
 Students must be aged at least 16 and under 19 years of age on 31/08/26 to be considered for an award and must be studying a state funded full-time course at an academy within Redhill Academy Trust.
 In addition, students must meet the Government’s residency conditions.

-The majority of students who apply for bursary will be applying for group 2- the discretionary bursary
+The majority of students who apply for bursary will be applying for group 2- the discretionary bursary.

 Group 1 - Vulnerable Bursary grant up to £1,200 per academic year